 What is Silver Sparrow?

 Silver Sparrow is malware that installs itself on a device under the guise of a .pkg.
-It uses installs LaunchAgents that have not been typically seen in malware before, which writes its own lines of code from the pkg's Distribution XML File.
+It installs LaunchAgents that have not been typically seen in malware before, which writes its own lines of code from the pkg's Distribution XML File.
 This causes the malware not to have a signature like most other malware.

 Currently, there are two known versions of Silver Sparrow.
 The initial version has binaries that target traditional x86 Intel platforms.
 The second iteration, v2, targets both M1 Arm chips as well as Intel x86 chips.